korpling/pepperModules-TigerModules/README.md

 ### edge.type
 Gives a renaming table for the sType of a SRelation.
 The syntax of defining such a table is 'OLDNAME=NEWNAME (,OLDNAME=NEWNAME)*', for instance the property value prim=edge, sec=secedge, will rename all sType values from 'prim' to edge and 'sec' to secedge.

+### edge.reverse
+If true this will reverse the direction of edges having the given types.
+Thus the source node becomes the target node and the target node becomes the source node.
+This is useful when secondary edges are mapped to dominance edges and the annotation scheme would introduce cycles.
+By inverting the edges, cycles are avoided.
+This must be a list of type names, seperated by comma.

 ### annotation.name
 Gives a renaming table for the name of an annotation, or more specific, which value the sName of the SAnnotation object shall get.
 The syntax of defining such a table is 'OLDNAME=NEWNAME (,OLDNAME=NEWNAME)*', for instance the property value label=func, will rename all sName values from 'label' to 'func'."